PennLINC/xcpEngine/docs/config/tutorial.rst

-Processing ASL data for computation of CBF  can be done using `design files <https://github.com/PennBBL/xcpEngine/blob/master/designs/cbf.dsn>`_ This will take the ASL,M0 (if available) and anatomical directory.
+Processing ASL data for computation of CBF  can be done using `design files <https://github.com/PennBBL/xcpEngine/blob/master/designs/cbf.dsn>`_ This will take the ASL, M0 (if available) and anatomical directory.
-ASL processing steps is the same like  both anatomical anf functional connectivity pipelines, the only different is cohort file and design files.
+ASL processing steps is the same as  both anatomical and functional connectivity pipelines, the only different is cohort file and design files.